Snapshot

 Background

-The Camden Coalition, the Commonwealth Care Alliance and its Center to Advance Consumer Partnership, PFCCpartners, the Institute for Patient and Family Centered Care, and Community Catalyst are all national organizations deeply committed to advancing partnerships with consumers/PWLE.
+The Camden Coalition, the Commonwealth Care Alliance and its Center to Advance Consumer Partnership, PFCCpartners, the Institute for Patient and Family Centered Care, and Community Catalyst are all national organizations deeply committed to advancing partnerships with community members/PWLE.

-Our collective work includes building meaningful consumer partnerships within our own organizations as well as supporting the growth of healthcare organizations’ capacity to build and sustain their own consumer/community engagement work.
+Our collective work includes building meaningful community partnerships within our own organizations as well as supporting the growth of healthcare organizations’ capacity to build and sustain their own community engagement work.

-We are able to do this work due to the relationships we each have with consumers/PWLE.
+We are able to do this work due to the relationships we each have with community members/PWLE.

-Community engagement and partnership work with consumers/people with lived experience has always been a core value of the Camden Coalition.
-To ensure that health and social care programs understand, respond to, and meet the needs of consumers and their communities, we believe that people with lived experience must be equal partners in the work.
+Community engagement and partnership work with PWLE has always been a core value of the Camden Coalition.
+To ensure that health and social care programs understand, respond to, and meet the needs of individuals and their communities, we believe that PWLE must be equal partners in the work.

 Several important advancements in the national community engagement landscape have been important precursors for this project.
 In 2022, the National Academy of Medicine (NAM) released “Assessing meaningful community engagement: A conceptual model to advance health equity through transformed systems for health” (NAM, 2022), the first product to come from their extensive work with a national expert Organizing Committee.
 In addition, the Center for Medicare and Medicaid’s announced a new requirement for health insurance companies that offer Dual Eligible Special Needs Plans (plans that serve people eligible for both Medicare and Medicaid) to establish and maintain an enrollee advisory committee (Hafner and Fish, 2022).

-Given the significance of these new resources and requirements, there is a window of opportunity to support the healthcare field by identifying and codifying the best practices for building consumer partnerships, as well as by creating tools and resources for organizations and consumers/PWLE to translate these practices into action — together.
+Given the significance of these new resources and requirements, there is a window of opportunity to support the healthcare field by identifying and codifying the best practices for building community partnerships, as well as by creating tools and resources for organizations and community members/PWLE to translate these practices into action — together.

 Project design

-This project will include two phases: Phase 1 will involve a 12-month strategic planning and research period during which the Core Team will collectively:
+This project, which we are calling INSPIRE (Initiating National Strategies for Partnership, Inclusion, and Real Engagement) will include two phases: Phase 1 will involve a 12-month strategic planning and research period during which the Core Team will collectively:

-• assess the current state of consumer/community engagement work nationwide;
+• assess the current state of community engagement work nationwide;

-• articulate a value proposition for consumers/PWLE to become engaged in this work; and
+• articulate a value proposition for community members/PWLE to become engaged in this work; and

-• create a business case/financial framework for partnerships between healthcare and consumers/PWLE, including identification of reimbursement pathways to support the financing and sustainability of such work for organizations.
+• create a business case/financial framework for partnerships between healthcare and community members/PWLE, including identification of reimbursement pathways to support the financing and sustainability of such work for organizations.

 At the end of phase 1, we will produce a comprehensive report that summarizes the current state of community engagement work in healthcare, the desired future state based on identified best practices and key opportunity areas, and, most importantly, a roadmap for how the field can close this gap — including the financial and policy levers that can create accountability and incentives for adoption of this work across healthcare.

-In phase 2 of this project, we hope to focus on translating phase 1 findings and outputs into tangible products and opportunities to drive widespread adoption of effective consumer engagement strategies across healthcare.
+In phase 2 of this project, we hope to focus on translating phase 1 findings and outputs into tangible products and opportunities to drive widespread adoption of effective community engagement and partnership strategies across healthcare.

 These may include toolkits, implementation tools, case studies, learning communities, and targeted technical assistance offerings and training products.
 The content of these will be determined by our findings in phase 1.